mik-jozef/regerex/README.md

 Warning: RegeRex is a young library and this README is ahead of the actual project.
 Some things described here are not yet implemented and what is implemented might be buggy.

+Currently, I work mainly on my website, so I probably won't contribute to this library as much as I'd want.
+However, If you like the idea and/or would like to use RegeRex, let me know so I can shift some of my focus back here.

 #### Simple example

 ```javascript